 Menu bar The main menu (see below).

-Toolbar Icons giving quick access to frequently used functions (see below) Console Window for entering command-lines; more information is given below and in Tutorial 12.
-Options window Context-sensitive options to change the way information is displayed.
-Tutorial 2, Tutorial 4 and Tutorial 5 give more information about the Options window.
-Variables window A list of MatCalc's built-in variables with their current values.
+Toolbar Icons giving quick access to frequently used functions (see below)

+Console Window for entering command-lines; more information is given below and in Tutorial 12.

+Options Context-sensitive options to change the way information is displayed.
+Tutorial 2, window Tutorial 4 and Tutorial 5 give more information about the Options window.

+Variables window

+A list of MatCalc's built-in variables with their current values.
 See Tutorial 4 and Tutorial 5 for more about variables.

+4 and ratorial 5 for more about variables

-Information on variables Notes on the currently highlighted entry in the variables window (meaning of variable, units, etc.).
-Status bar Gives information on the current state of the system (temperature, time, etc.) and on the contents of graphical windows (see Tutorial 4).
+Information on Notes on the currently highlighted entry in the variables window (meaning variables of variable, units, etc.).

+variables of variable, diffes, etc.,

+Gives information on the current state of the system (temperature, time, etc.) and on the contents of graphical windows (see Tutorial 4).